Attractor Attractor Docs 🔍

 System Tools

 The System Tools grid shows detected binaries on the host.
-Required tools (java, git, dot) must be present for core features to work — a warning banner appears at the top of every page if any are missing.
+Required tools (java, git, graphviz) must be present for core features to work — a warning banner appears at the top of every page if any are missing.
 Optional tools are used by LLM-generated project stages and do not block Attractor itself.

 Install all required runtime tools with: make install-runtime-deps